 Shows exceptional effort and analysis.

-At the end of the course you will submit two academic papers related to the course and to specific topics in the course.
-More on those week eleven.
+At the end of the course you will submit an academic paper related to the course and to specific topics in the course.
+Something you can do ahead.

 COSC Accessibility Statement